A blog post by Beth Kawasaki, ReBoot Accel co-founder, and VP Marketing

 I recently read an article titled “Sheryl Sandberg Just Nailed a Subtle Way Men Hold Women’s Careers Back.”
 In it, she highlights the importance of outside-of-work social events to one’s networking and career success; and the challenges one’s gender identity can present in accessing invitations to them.

-As we head into the holidays, ReBoot Accel wants to maximize your networking and personal rebranding success, and joy, at upcoming outside-of-work social events.
+As we head into the New Year, ReBoot Accel wants to maximize your networking and personal rebranding success, and joy, at upcoming outside-of-work social events.
 Here are five ideas to help you to prepare well for your upcoming friends, family, fundraising, faith, and/or school get-togethers.

 The most successful networking is that which builds a human relationship in a mutually rewarding way.
 Being prepared can make this more natural when the networking nerves set in. – Beth Kawasaki